Skyscanner/backpack-android/docs/ARCHITECTURE.md

 ## backpack-android architecture overview:

-`backpack-android` is a traditional Gradle Android lib project, composed of two modules.
+`backpack-android` is a traditional Gradle Android lib project, composed of the following modules.

 - app: The example app
-- Backpack: The Backpack Android components
+- Backpack: The Backpack Android components for the traditional view system
+- backpack-common: Common code shared between compose and traditional Backpack
+- backpack-lint: Custom lint rules to ensure backpack is used and conventions are followed

 ## App